TelmoRibeiro/CoMPSeT/README.md

 - Using `compset-src` (supports running/recompiling, *outside* a virtual machine)

 --------------------
-# To Do: Add Tests
+# To Do: Add Skip As Comm Action | Add Tests

 # How to use `compset.ova`